eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 9.Restrictions
-The Instructor shall not post or provide any illegal, inappropriate, offensive, racist, hateful, sexist, pornographic or infringing material.
+Instructors are strictly prohibited from posting, providing, or engaging in any form of communication that includes illegal, inappropriate, offensive, racist, sexist, hateful, pornographic, or any other infringing material.
+This extends to all forms of interaction and communication, both within and outside the classroom setting.
+Violation of these standards may result in termination of employment.
 <br>

 ##### 10.Teaching Schedule and Responsibilities
-Following the establishment of a teaching schedule, instructors must ensure a steady, continuous teaching process.
-Short-term absences due to unforeseen personal events or career development during the teaching period can be factored in, typically not surpassing one week.
-Instructors have a duty to perform their assigned teaching roles faithfully, with changes to the original teaching plan permitted only under special and uncommon circumstances.
+Teaching Schedule and Responsibilities: Once a teaching schedule is established, instructors are responsible for ensuring a consistent and uninterrupted teaching process.
+While short-term absences for unforeseen personal events or career development are understandable, these should generally not exceed one week.
+Instructors are obliged to adhere to their designated teaching roles.
+Any deviations from the original teaching plan should be rare and justified only under extraordinary circumstances.

 <br>
 <br>